🏠

 4. Black and white toile upholstered accent chairs

-5. Natural jute area rug with black border detail
+5. Natural jute area rug black border

-7. Black iron chandelier with candelabra bulbs
+7. Black iron chandelier candelabra bulbs

 DIY Paint Transformation